Danganronpa Another Episode: Ultra Despair Girls: Gameplay

 Komaru Naegi uses a Dance bullet on a Siren Monokuma, which attracts other nearby enemies.
 She then fires a Move bullet to activate an adjacent car, killing the entire group at once.

 Unlike the mainline Danganronpa series of murder mystery visual novels, the spin-off Danganronpa Another Episode: Ultra Despair Girls is an action-adventure and third-person shooter video game.
 The player controls teenager Komaru Naegi in linear areas throughout a city overtaken by kids and an army of Monokuma robot bears, who massacre the city's adult population.
 Despite the change in genre, Ultra Despair Girls is still focused on narrative; in between the action-adventure segments, the player advances the story in visual novel-styled dialogue and cutscenes.
 The game is divided into chapters, which typically end with a boss fight against a mecha robot.

 To fight the variations of Monokuma enemies, Komaru wields the Hacking Gun—a megaphone that shoots Truth Bullets, which are projectiles of computer code that destroy or modify the behavior of the robots.
 The player acquires various types of ammunition for the megaphone throughout the story, which can be used on enemies or have environmental effects such as opening blocked paths.
-Break bullets damages Monokumas, Move activates machinery such as switches or cars to run over enemies, Dance temporarily stuns enemies by putting them into a dance, Detect acts as a light ray that allows the player to see puzzle clues or other secrets, Knockback will send enemies and objects flying backwards, Paralyze creates a field of electricity that can be used to damage multiple Monokumas at once, Burn sets enemies aflame and can be used in rapid fire, and Link allows the player to temporarily gain control of a Monkuma.
+Break bullets damages Monokumas, Move activates machinery such as switches or cars to run over enemies, Dance temporarily stuns enemies by putting them into a dance, Detect acts as a light ray that allows the player to see puzzle clues or other secrets, Knockback will send enemies and objects flying backwards, Paralyze creates a field of electricity that can be used to damage multiple Monokumas at once, Burn sets enemies aflame and can be used in rapid fire, and Link allows the player to temporarily gain control of a Monokuma.
 Some of these are limited by an ammunition count, whereas others such as Move can be used indefinitely.
 The player encounters a variety of Monokuma enemies throughout the story, which are susceptible to different Truth Bullets.
 For example, Guard Monokumas use a shield that can be countered with Knockback, and using Dance on alarm-equipped Siren Monokumas will lure other nearby enemies.